 Where to stay in Vernon

-A three story tropical atrium houses a natural creek, indoor pool, hot tub and restaurant.
+The three story tropical atrium houses a natural creek, indoor pool, hot tub and restaurant.
 Most of the hotel rooms look out into the atrium, providing a fun ‘outside in’ vibe.
+The hotel is three minutes drive from everywhere downtown.

 For more details and recommendations, check out our dedicated Vernon accommodation guide!